HackYourFuture/GDPR/README.md

 ## How do we handle data in regards to communicating with investors and marketing purposes?
 HackYourFuture is required to provide performance metrics to our investors.
 To create these metrics the application and performance tracking data may be used (for example, to generate statistics).
 In all cases when communicating with investors, no personal data will be shared.

-For marketing purposes the same metrics may be used as shared with the investors, but for marketing HackYourFuture may also use any shared information of its former students (for example, their LinkedIn or Slack profile).
+For marketing purposes the same anonymous metrics may be used as shared with the investors.
+Additionally, for marketing HackYourFuture may also use any shared information of its former students (for example, their LinkedIn or Slack profile).
 Examples include, but not limited to sharing information on students who got jobs and creating infographics.

 ## What are your data protection rights?
 At HackYourFuture we adhere to the data protection rights in the following way.
 Every student is entitled to the following: